 At the end of this article, I’m going to share with you some handy tips on getting the most of out your ND filters.

-I have previously written an article about the role of ND filters in the era of digital photography, particularly in the context of HDR photography.
-If you're interested, you can read the full post here.
+I have previously written an article on the role of ND filters in the era of digital photography, particularly in the context of HDR photography.
+You can find it in the HDR Photography resource page under Articles in the top menu.

 Square Filters vs Screw on Filters: The Gist